How a “LESA” is Giving New Peace of Mind to Reverse Mortgage Borrowers

 Reverse mortgages have changed for the better.
 These mortgages, which allow people 62 and older to tap into their home equity in the form of a non-recourse loan, have new requirements and options making them safer and more sound for borrowers.

 In 2015, the Federal Housing Administration, which ensures Home Equity Conversion Mortgages (HECMs, or the most common type of reverse mortgage) implemented new requirements for all borrowers.
-In addition to required reverse mortgage counseling, all loan applicants must go through a financial assessment to help ensure they can meet their loan obligations.
+In addition to required counseling, all loan applicants must go through a financial assessment to help ensure they can meet their loan obligations.

 HECM loans come with several requirements, not unlike traditional “forward” mortgages.
 All borrowers must maintain the following: